Puncture and Cut Resistant Gloves.

-For most glove buyers the key question is how do I reduce injury rates at work.
+For most glove buyers the key question is: How do I reduce injury rates at work?
 Common sense tells you that cut resistant gloves should be part of your safety program.
-But which cut gloves do you buy?
-There must be a PPE standard for cut gloves.
-Unfortunately Buyers find PPE standards difficult to use and these standards are not very helpful with glove selection.
-We are going to try to boil down this standards and ratings question in to just the key points.
+But which cut and puncture gloves do you buy?
+There must be a PPE standard for safety gloves.
+Unfortunately buyers find PPE standards difficult to use and these standards are not very helpful with glove selection.
+We are going to try to boil this “standards and ratings” question down to just the key points.

 - In Europe and many parts of the world the EN388 standard is used